Punk-Doll/Punk-Doll/README.md

-## Olá!
-Eu sou a Larissa Boscatti
+## Hey!
+How are doing?
+I'm Larissa Boscatti

 - 🔭 Dev fullstack
-- 🌱 Estudando typescript
+- 🌱 studying typescript and nodeJs

 <div>
   <a href="https://github.com/Punk-Doll">